LIVE+WORK STUDIOS

 What is included in this unit?

-AS220’s Empire Street complex is a busy building that includes live performance spaces, galleries, a bar and restaurant, artist work studios, and a dance studio.
+AS220’s Mercantile building includes AS220’s Community Studios, a bar, and restaurant.
 The building is historic and was built before the sound-reducing architecture that is expected from modern apartment buildings.
 Sounds of people on the street, buses passing by, and artists using the floors below are common.
-If you need a lot of peace and quiet, this may not be for you.
+There are occasional events such as PVD Fest and Pride which run late into the evening and are very loud.
 If you are looking for a lively living environment and are inspired by other artistic activity, this could be a very good fit.

 What benefits and expectations come with being a resident artist at AS220?